-- There is a shortage of parking spaces in the Foreside area during peak periods. - Parking at access points to the water during summer months is difficult for both residents and visitors.
+- There is a perceived or actual shortage of parking spaces in the Foreside area during peak use periods. - Parking at access points to the water during summer months is limited for both residents and visitors.

 Intersection of State Road and Rogers Road, one of the high crash locations.